-This rapidly growing community of women provide educational services, resources, online and live events designed to combat and decrease the many negative influences on the lives of females who grew up fatherless.
+This rapidly growing community of women provide educational services, resources, online and live events designed to combat and decrease the many negative influences in the lives of females who grew up fatherless.

-Through monthly, quarterly and annual meetings, activities, workshops, retreats and conferences, lead by our Certified Fatherless Daughter Advocates, women and girls can learn empowering tools for healing old wounds, while finding support, strategies and sisterhood.
+Through monthly, quarterly and annual meetings, activities, workshops, retreats and conferences, lead by our Certified Fatherless Daughter Advocates, women and girls can learn empowering tools for healing old wounds, while finding support and sisterhood.

 Based on the teachings of Angela Carr Patterson’s groundbreaking work, “The Journey to Being Process™”, women and girls will learn how to reawaken who they are beyond their fatherlessness, reclaim their worth and rewrite a new narrative for their lives.

 - 8 times more likely to go to prison.

 - 5 times more likely to commit suicide.

 - 20 times more likely to have behavioral problems.

 - 32 times more likely to run away.

 - 10 times more likely to abuse chemical substances.

 - 9 times more likely to drop out of high schools